“You can take the girl out of Australia, but you can’t take Australia out of the girl.” – Jenny Gates

 Is it hard to juggle all your many pursuits?

-Speaking, storytelling, editing and writing require very different skills, but they all involve words, stories and conversations.
+Speaking, editing and writing require very different skills, but they all involve words, stories and conversations.
 So in many ways, they complement each other.
 And because I have worn many hats over the years, I am able to bring a variety of skills and experiences to the stage and the page, and use them to tell stories and start conversations.

 For more information about Jenny and her various pursuits and projects, click on the buttons below, or contact Jenny today.